-When iA Financial Corporation was created as a holding company, it committed to following the Capital Adequacy Requirements for Life and Health Insurance (CARLI) Guideline issued by the Autorité des marchés financiers (AMF).
-The Company had a solvency ratio® of 134% at December 31, 2021, compared to 130% at December 31, 2020.
-The increase of four percentage points during the year is essentially due to very strong organic capital generation.
-The Company's solvency ratio remained well above the 110% to 116% target range throughout 2021.
-When the debenture redemption of \$250 million announced on January 20, 2022 is completed, it will reduce the Company's solvency ratio by about three percentage points, for a pro forma ratio of 131% at December 31, 2021.
+The Company's solvency ratio under the Capital Adequacy Requirements for Life and Health Insurance (CARLI) Guideline issued by the Autorité des marchés financiers (AMF) was 127% at December 31, 2021, compared to 122% at December 31, 2020.
+The increase of five percentage points during the year is essentially due to very strong organic capital generation.
+At December 31, 2021, the solvency ratio remained above the target range.
+When the debenture redemption of \$250 million announced on January 20, 2022 is completed, it will reduce the Company's solvency ratio by about three percentage points, for a pro forma ratio of 124% at December 31, 2021.
+The Company will be well positioned at the start of 2022 and will continue to maintain its solvency ratio above its target range.